How Much Does a Door Cost in 2026? Installation & Price Chart

 • Door bevel, swing direction, and reveals

-If your existing frame is square and in great shape, a slab can be cost-effective.
-If the frame is out of plumb, damaged, or you want the best chance at a perfect seal and fit, a pre-hung door is often the better value.
+Rule of thumb: if the existing frame is square and in excellent condition, slab-only can be cost-effective.
+If the frame is out of plumb, damaged, or you want the best chance at a perfect seal and fit, pre-hung is often the better value.

 When should I replace the whole frame (pre-hung) instead of just the slab?